| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 states "Professionally dryclean, fluorocarbon," it is not

-(c) A manufacturer or importer must establish a reasonable brie
+necessary to give the warning "Do not use perchlorethylene,"] (c) A manufacturer or importer must establish a reasonable brie

-(1) Reliable evidence that the product was not harmed when cleaned reasonably
+for care information by possessing prior to sale: (1) Reliable evidence that the product was not harmed when cleaned reasonably

 often according to the instructions on the label. including instructions